 At the start of the season, and any time there has been significant water replacement, you should measure and adjust cyanuric acid (CYA).
 If you are using salt or borates in your pool, you should measure them at this time as well.

-To adjust a level, measure your current level and enter it into the Now column of The Pool Calculator.
+To adjust a level, measure your current level and enter it into the Now column of Pool Math.
 Enter your desired level into the Goal column.
-Assuming your pool volume has been entered correctly, The Pool Calculator will then show you how much chemical to add to adjust the level.
-In several cases, The Pool Calculator will offer more than one possible chemical.
+Assuming your pool volume has been entered correctly, Pool Math will then show you how much chemical to add to adjust the level.
+In several cases, The Pool Math will offer more than one possible chemical.
 In those cases, follow the advice below under the individual water test factors for which chemical to use.

 When adjusting levels, it is usually best to work your way up towards your goal, instead of making the change all at once.
 First add perhaps 2/3rds of the amount indicated, allow that to mix into the water with the pump running for an hour for liquids, two to four hours for most powders, and a week for CYA.
 Then test the water again and continue adjusting from there.
 Chlorine is an exception to this rule: go ahead and add the full amount of chlorine all at once.